cognitedata/reveal/documentation/versioned_docs/version-2.x/API Reference.md

 ▸ **enableKeyboardNavigation**(): `void`

-Allows to move camera with WASM or arrows keys.
+Allows to move camera with WASD or arrows keys.

 ##### Returns